Flipron: 2019-present

 Cleopatra Records.
 Its sound was described by www.tinnitist.com as being reminiscent of "classic surf movies, spaghetti westerns, and ‘60s spy movies."

-During the COVID-19 pandemic, Flipron released a lockdown video, filmed and recorded on their phones of the song "Ball and Chain" which was originally released on their 2006 album, "Biscuits For Cerberus".
+During the COVID-19 pandemic, Flipron released a lockdown video, filmed and recorded on their phones of the song "Ball and Chain" which was originally released on their 2006 album, Biscuits for Cerberus.

-2021

 In May 2021, Joe Atkinson's side project, The Rhynes, released their self-titled debut album on Tiny Dog Records.
 Atkinson sang and played guitars, bass and keyboards with Rat Scabies and Matty Bane from the Neville Staple Band on drums.
+Joe Atkinson and Jesse Budd continued to tour with The Neville Staple Band.
+Budd also joined Atkinson on bass for live shows by The Rhynes.

+In summer 2023, The Sinclairs (Jesse Budd/Billy Shinbone and Rat Scabies) released their second album, The Long Slow Death of a Cigarette.
+In September 2023, The Rhynes released their second album, Everything the Wrong Way Round.